 Russian Tomato Salad Dressing

-A popular Slavic way to make Creamy Cucumber and Tomato Salad (Салат из помидоров и огурцов) is using Sour Cream.
-However, I think that whipping cream is better to use, just like my mom always made.
-Sour cream is lumpy and harder to mix through the salad.
+A popular Slavic way to make Creamy Cucumber and Tomato Salad (Салат из помидоров и огурцов) is using Smetana or Sour Cream.
+Homemade Smetana is runnier than the store bought western version, which is thickened with thickeners.
+Store-bought sour cream is lumpy and hard to mix through the salad, especially with tender tomatoes.
 Whipping Cream as a liquid, works better to absorb the juices of the fresh cut tomatoes, onions and dill.
 The flavor combination melds together, creating a delicious salty, tomato juice and onion flavored whipping cream dressing.
 That's my favorite part of this salad, I love to mopping up with a crusty piece of bread.

 So why did my parents and grandparents use whipping cream for this salad?
 I think that during lean times, war times, you used what you had.
 Sour Cream takes time to make, and whipping cream would have been available from the farm.
+You can mix sour cream with whipping cream to make it runnier.
 Trust me, you're going to love it.
 You'll never go back to plain sour cream dressing again.
 Other people might add mayonnaise or Miracle Whip, but plain whipping cream is all you need.
 It's the perfect base for the onion and tomato juicy flavors to mix together.

 How to Make Creamy Cucumber and Tomato Salad